RubenSystems/RSfsTR/README.md

-# RSteFR
+# RSfsTR
-Facial recognition using transformer encoders
+Facial salience from transformer representations.
+Can be used for facial recognition.

 This project is an experimental facial similarity software designed for use with RSvIDX.